Celine Healey, graduate student at St. John’s College in Annapolis, talks about her time in the Graduate Institute.

 Each summer, St. John's College faculty gather in small study groups to read and discuss the great books.
 Here is what they read this summer while students were away.

-Andre Barbera, St. John’s College tutor William Braithwaite will give a lecture titled “Is Obscenity Obsolete?” at St. John’s College.
-The lecture, which is free and open to the public, will be held in the Francis Scott Key Auditorium on Friday, September 20 at 8 p.m.
+Andre Barbera, St. John’s College tutor, will deliver the lecture “Anxious Faith in ‘Don Quixote.’”
+The lecture will be held in the Francis Scott Key Auditorium on Friday, September 4 at 8 p.m.